-North Carolina has developed standard performance measures, as required by 42 CFR 438.330(c), some of which Standard Plans and Behavioral Health I/DD Tailored Plans are required to measure and report to the Department.
+North Carolina has developed standard performance measures, as required by 42 CFR 438.330(c), some of which Standard Plans and BH I/DD Tailored Plans are required to measure and report to the Department.
 Others will be directly measured by the Department, as outlined below.
 Consistent with the Department's desire to benchmark its progress against other states' performance and assess key priorities to drive continuous quality improvement efforts, nearly all these measures are nationally recognized.

-The Department and Standard Plans and Behavioral Health I/DD Tailored Plans will be accountable for performance on the following:
+The Department and Standard Plans and BH I/DD Tailored Plans will be accountable for performance on the following:

-- A select set of measures that align with the Aims, Goals, and Objectives of the Quality Strategy, as identified in Appendix B; - All Healthcare Effectiveness Data and Information Set (HEDIS) measures required for National Committee for Quality Assurance (NCQA) health plan accreditation, regardless of whether the plan has achieved accreditation to date (Standard Plans and Behavioral Health I/DD Tailored Plans are required to achieve accreditation by Year 3 of operations, as further discussed in Section III(C)(10); and

-• A select set of CMS Adult and Child Core measures.
-12
+- A select set of measures that align with the Aims, Goals and Objectives of the Quality Strategy, as identified in Appendix B. - All Healthcare Effectiveness Data and Information Set (HEDIS) measures required for NCQA health plan accreditation, regardless of whether the plan has achieved accreditation to date (Standard Plans and BH I/DD Tailored Plans are required to achieve accreditation by Year 3 of operations, as further discussed in Section III(C)(10); and - A select set of CMS Adult and Child Core measures.12

-In some cases, the Department may directly report measures using data provided by Standard Plans and Behavioral Health I/DD Tailored Plans linked to data from other sources (for example, Vital Statistics data).
+In some cases, the Department may directly report measures using data provided by Standard Plans and BH I/DD Tailored Plans linked to data from other sources (for example, Vital Statistics data).